 Rubber Band/Maid Of Bond Street/Sell Me A Coat/Love You Till Tuesday/There Is A Happy Land/The Laughing Gnome/The Gospel According To Tony Day/Did You Ever Have A Dream/Uncle Arthur/We Are Hungry Men/When I Live My Dream/Join The Gang/Little Bombardier/Come And Buy My Toys/Silly Boy Blue/She's Got Medals/Please Mr. Gravedigger/The London Boys/Karma Man/Let Me Sleep Beside You/In The Heat Of The Morning.

-A worthwhile compilation album with material from single B-sides and tracks previously available on other albums.
+A worthwhile compilation album with Deram-era material, including single B-sides.
 From a collector's point of view, only the single versions of 'Love You Till Tuesday' and 'Rubber Band' were absent.
 For a 1975 UK release and many reissues under alternative titles, see Early Works: LPs.

 (Decca TAB 17), 1981 (UK)